We’re often told that our messages should appeal to middle-of-the-road voter, that we should try to be palatable to the widest possible audience.

 Does your message say what you believe and why it matters?
 Wishy-washy is suspicious.
 But most of us respect conviction.
 Saying boldly what you stand for is more likely to bring folks along.

 Are you inspiring the choir (your base) to sing?
-Unlikely if it’s lackluster and watered down.
+Unlikely if your tune is lackluster and watered down.
 If your words don’t spread, your words don’t work.
 Give them lyrics that they want to belt out.

 Did you alienate your opposition?
-Good.
-Put the other side on the defensive.
+Good!
+Put the naysayers on the defensive.
 Set yourself apart.
 You’ll be more likely to persuade the uncommitted.

 Shenker-Osorio reminds us that we should recall a lesson we learned in elementary school: Be who you are and say what you feel.
 Those who mind don’t matter and those who matter don’t mind.